NewieVentures/Smart-City-Engagement-Workshop/LoRaWAN_AS923/README.md

 Working with data
 -----------------

 27. Click on your device to see the data that was transmitted.
-The 7 variables include 6 data variables and a GPS data collection.
+The 7 variables include 6 data variables and a GPS data structure.
 For reference, they are:
 	* _data1_ - battery voltage in millivolts
 	* _data2_ - battery charging status
 	* _data3_ - not assigned
 	* _data4_ - not assigned
 	* _data5_ - not assigned
 	* _data6_ - not assigned
-	* _satellites_ - if a GPS is available, can be populated with location infomration.
+	* _satellites_ - if a GPS is available, can be populated with location information.
 ![Ubidots data](images/Ubidots_data.png)
 28. These raw values are a little hard to work with, so let's create some friendlier variables.
 Click the _Add Variable_ box at the end of the variables and select _Derived_.
 29. Select your device and then select the _data1_ variable.